CS2103AUG2016-W15-C3/addressbook-level4/docs/DeveloperGuide.md

 2. Taskell shows a list of tasks
 3. User requests to edit either the description, date, time or priority of a task
 4. Taskell edits the respective field
-5. Taskell displays the both the old and updated version of the task <br>
+5. Taskell displays the both the original and updated version of the task <br>
 Use case ends

 **Extensions**